 The phenomenon of consciousness is the most apparent reality of nature to us all as humans.
-It must therefore be explicable and expressible in terms of the objective function in nature.
+It must, therefore, be explicable and expressible in terms of the objective function in nature.
 No description of nature can be said to be comprehensive if it does not lead to the understanding of consciousness.
-Since we aim to bridge the gap between the objective function and the subjective consciousness, it is imperative that this work clearly establishes the interpreter independent reality of information, lays down the mechanics of processing that is testable on artificial devices and observable in the brain, quantifies the mechanics of integration and abstraction, derives the emergence of information based agency that satisfies the criterion of, or qualifies to, being a conscious agent, resolves contentious problems in the domains of information and consciousness, and makes testable predictions.
-Since this work is based on the undeniable causal function of elements in nature, even the subjectivity is shown to have an objective basis.
+Since we aim to bridge the gap between the objective function and the subjective consciousness, it is imperative that this work clearly establishes the interpreter-independent reality of information, lays down the mechanics of processing that is testable on artificial devices and observable in the brain, quantifies the mechanics of integration and abstraction, derives the emergence of semantics of an agency that satisfies the criterion of, or qualifies to, being a conscious agent, resolves contentious problems in the domains of information and consciousness, and makes testable predictions.
+Since this work is based on the undeniable objective causal function of elements in nature, even the subjectivity is shown to have an objective basis.
+Causal function refers to the function of an object or a state, physical or representational, to effect a regular change within limits, in the respective domains, by which the object or the state is identifiable.
+Unless specified otherwise, in this work, the term 'representation' exclusively refers to the causal correlation of a coherent physical state without any symbolism.